Vidit631/Todo-App-Frontend/README.md

 ```bash
 npm run dev
 ```
-Visit http://localhost:3000 in your browser
+The app would start running at http://localhost:3000 in your browser